theod07/recommend-a-graham/README.md

 <img style="float:center" src="./slides/Slide16.jpg" />
 <img style="float:center" src="./slides/Slide17.jpg" />

 This last result I found really interesting.
 The input profile is from my `travel` category (`simonebirch`), but the recommended profile is from my `most_popular` category (`solar`).
-At first glance we might want to call this a bad recommendation, but a closer look shows that both profiles include images of natural scenery.
+At first glance we should be tempted to call this a bad recommendation, but a closer look shows that both profiles include images of natural scenery.
 Maybe the model isn't too far off the mark.

 <img style="float:center" src="./slides/Slide18.jpg" />